U.S. Intelligence Issued ‘Ominous’ Coronavirus Warnings As Donald Trump ‘Failed To Take Action,’ Report Says

 The coronavirus outbreak has now killed at least 237 Americans, according to a tally by The New York Times.
 The total number of cases in the United States as of Friday evening had exceeded 17,600, The Times reported, including 2,900 new cases reported on Friday morning alone.

-Though the intelligence reports did not recommend actions the administration could take to prevent the pandemic, or state a precise time when the coronavirus outbreak would land inside U.S. borders, the spy agencies provided information about the spread of the disease inside of China, where the virus originated, and also warned that the Chinese government was covering up just how bad it was in that country, The Post reported.
+Though the intelligence reports did not recommend actions the administration could take to prevent the pandemic, or state a precise time when the coronavirus outbreak would land inside U.S. borders, the spy agencies provided information about the spread of the disease inside of China, where the virus was discovered, and also warned that the Chinese government was covering up just how bad it was in that country, The Post reported.

 The first confirmed case of coronavirus infection appeared in the U.S. on January 21.
 But on January 22, Trump said of the possible outbreak, “we have it totally under control.”
 The statement was the first of many Trump would make that appeared to downplay the potential destruction that could be caused by the pandemic, as seen in the video below.